emilk/alignify/README.md

 * Create a new script in Automator
 * Drag-drop a "Run Shell Script" (under Library->Utilities)
 * Pick /usr/bin/python
-* Make sure "Ouput replaces selected text" is checked
+* Make sure "Output replaces selected text" is checked
 * Save it as "Alignify"
 * Open System Preferences -> Keyboard
 * Under "Services", bind cmd-shift-A to Alignify